-As society changes at an unprecedented rate, the job market seems to likewise be in perpetual motion.
-However, if there is one industry with an unceasing need for new employees, it is the medical field.
-From delivering newborns to social work and everything in between, the field is full of fulfilling careers for new and experienced workers alike.
-There is something for almost everyone, from students looking for a highly academic environment to those who simply want to help people in their community.
+As society changes at an unprecedented rate, the job market is in perpetual motion.
+However, if one industry has an unceasing need for new employees, it is the medical field.
+From delivering newborns to social work and everything in between, the area is full of fulfilling careers for new and experienced workers alike.
+There is something for almost everyone, from students looking for a highly academic environment to those who want to help people in their community.

-Are you interested in learning more about rewarding healthcare roles and the education you need in order to fill them?
+Are you interested in learning more about rewarding healthcare roles and the education you need to fill them?
 This article will discuss some of the most fulfilling positions in the industry.

 Patient advocate

 The healthcare system in the United States is anything but easy to navigate, and securing adequate care is more complex than simply visiting a care provider.
-There is always something to be done, from consulting with physicians and specialists to insurance agents, the billing department and even external care providers.
-This process can often be incredibly intimidating, even for patients who have dealt with the healthcare industry before.
+There is always something to be done, from consulting with physicians and specialists to insurance agents, the billing department, and even external care providers.
+This process can often be incredibly intimidating, even for patients who have previously dealt with the healthcare industry.
 Patient advocates can help.

 Patient advocates exist to help patients and their families demand quality care.
-They guide you through speaking with doctors, setting up external lab visits and screenings, finding legal aid and interacting with insurance providers.
+They guide you through speaking with doctors, setting up external lab visits and screenings, finding legal aid, and interacting with insurance providers.
 While patient advocacy used to come from outside the system – in the form of family members or social workers – more and more facilities are adding professional advocates to their hospitals and other health facilities.
-The job responsibilities of patient advocates are even more complex than they might initially sound too, and they have many different roles to fulfill throughout the day.
-In this section, we’ll dig into what exactly patient advocates do every day and why the job is such an important one.
+The job responsibilities of patient advocates are even more complex than they might initially sound, and they have many different roles to fulfill throughout the day.
+This section will investigate what patient advocates do daily and why the job is important.

 What are some examples of patient advocate roles?

-Note that not all patient advocates are referenced by that name.
-In fact, there are many different job titles to look for when searching for a patient advocate.
+Note that that name references not all patient advocates.
+There are many job titles to look for when searching for a patient advocate.
 Some of the most common job titles include:

 - Consumer advocate